-Mercury rules arms, hands, lungs, nervous system, digestive system, intestines and spleen.
+Mercury rules arms, hands, lungs, nervous system, digestive system, intestines, and spleen.
 It, together with the Moon, is especially responsible for nervous imbalances.

-If it’s found in the eight house in one’s natal chart and it’s negatively aspected by malefics, it can indicate that the person may become insane before death.
+If it’s found in the eighth house in one’s natal chart and it’s negatively aspected by malefics, it can indicate that the person may become insane before death.
 If some malefic aspects Mercury from the twelfth house, it may mean that the person will end up in a mental institution.

 It is also responsible for vertigo, lethargy, dizziness, brain diseases, speech impediments, daydreaming sometimes (the Moon can be the culprit as well), memory defects, coughs, changes in voice.
-According to vedic astrology, Mercury also is responsible for epilepsy.
+According to Vedic astrology, Mercury also is responsible for epilepsy.

-Plants, animals, places and metals ruled by Mercury
+Plants, animals, places, and metals ruled by Mercury

 Herbs and trees ruled by Mercury

 Herbs ruled by Mercury have flowers of various colors.
 They grow in sandy places and have their seeds in husks or cobs.
 They either don’t smell or the smell is faint.
-They usually heal throat, tongue, brain or lungs, and improve memory.
+They usually heal the throat, tongue, brain or lungs, and improve memory.
 They dispel vata dosha (the wind part of the body elements) and clear obstructions in the body, thus are of a detoxifying nature.